 A vaginal yeast infection is nothing to be embarrassed about.
-Experts at the Department of Urogynaecology, KK Women's and Children's Hospital (KKH) tell you all you need to know.
+Experts from the Urogynaecology Centre at KK Women's and Children's Hospital (KKH) tell you all you need to know.

 Most women are likely to have a yeast infection at least once in their lifetime.
 It can be an uncomfortable experience because of the redness, swelling and itchiness it can cause in the vaginal area, and the thick, yellowish vaginal discharge that occurs.
 But there is nothing to be embarrassed about as vaginal yeast infection is common and can be easily treated.